-After setting the Copy/Monitor options, you're ready to click the Copy tool and select the objects you want to copy.
-As you select the objects you want to copy and monitor, Revit displays a copy/monitor icon adjacent to those objects, so that you can see which objects are being monitored.
-Copy/Monitor Multiple Finish Cancel
+After setting the Copy/Monitor options, you're ready to select the objects you want to copy.
+As you select the objects you want to copy and monitor, Revit displays an eyeball icon adjacent to those objects, so that you can see which objects are being monitored.